smelser88/ACT-Activites/README.md

 # Basic-Vulnerabilities
 In this section, we will focus on some basic vulnerabilities and build projects to learn how to protect ourselves against them

-## Sql Injections
-This vulnerability occurs when some inputs an SQL query into the input data on a site

 #### Resources